|

 Sarajevo' set during the Bosnian war, and a retelling of stories from naturalist John Muir's life, 'Stickeen.'

 Bill's manager is also his wife, Debbie Block.
-Bill and Debbie have two sons, Noah and Dylan, ages 23 and 20, and
+Bill and Debbie have two sons, and

 live in an old farmhouse in Seekonk, Massachusetts.